Cat and Dog Wellness Exams in Norridge, IL

 Senior dogs and cats also need to see their veterinarian more often.
 Semiannual exams may be recommended so we can keep your pet’s health in check and treat any age-related issues, like arthritis, diabetes, obesity and incontinence.

-What to Expect from Your Pet's Exam
+What to Expect from Your Dog and Cat's Exam

 During a physical exam, your veterinarian checks your pet’s heart, temperature, and all physical attributes including their coat, ears, eyes, nose and teeth.
 They'll chart their findings to create a medical history for your pet and point out possible health concerns.
 Furthermore, any questions that you have are best addressed during this time.